leecbaker/datareftool/README.md

+# DataRefTool has moved to DataRefTool.com

+All future activity will be at [DataRefTool.com](https://datareftool.com).

+This github repo contains DRT version 1, which is compatible with X-Plane 10 and 11, and remains only as an archive.
+No further development will be tracked here, and I won't be reading any new Issues or Pull Requests.

+---

-# Data Ref Tool for X-Plane plugin development
+### Data Ref Tool for X-Plane plugin development

 **[Download from GitHub](https://github.com/leecbaker/datareftool/releases)**